patrickdas/patrickdas.github.io/_pages/about.md

   - /about.html
 ---

-Hi — I’m Patrick Das, a fourth year PhD student in Linguistics at the University of Colorado Boulder.
+Hi!
+I’m Patrick Das, a fourth year PhD student in Linguistics at the University of Colorado Boulder.

 I study how human history, geography, and cognition shape patterns of linguistic diversity.
 My research combines fieldwork, spatial analysis, and typological comparison to understand how languages change under contact — particularly in multilingual, politically complex regions.